liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 2. Add a new user group named *MyGroup*.

-3. Add the default administrative user, test@liferay.com, to the new user group.
+3. Add your portal's administrative user to the new user group.
+For demonstration purposes, we'll use an administrative user whose email address is `test@liferay.com`.

 We'll use these SOAP related classes: